Electronic-Mango/philosopher-discord-bot/README.md

 Environment variables should take precedent over values in `.env`.

 ## Commands

+### Message context command

+This command is available from the context menu of selected message.

+ * `uwuify this message` - uwuifies message which this command replies to, allowing for "targeted" uwuification

+### Slash commands

+These commands are available when you start typing `/`.

-* `help` - prints help
+ * `/help` - prints help message
-* `all` - uwuifies ALL messages sent in this channel (available onlu in servers)
+ * `/all` - uwuifies ALL messages sent in this channel (available onlu in servers and with relevant bot permissions)
-* `this` - uwuifies text given as an argument to this command
+ * `/this <text to uwuify>` - uwuifies text given as an argument to this command
-* `previous` - uwuifies previous message in this channel (extept bot messages or other commands)
+ * `/previous` - uwuifies previous message in this channel (except this bot messages)
-* `that` - uwuifies message which this command replies to, allowing for "targeted" uwuification
-* `quote` - sends an inspirational uwuified quote
+ * `/quote` - sends an inspirational uwuified quote

 ### Uwuifying all messages